Juan César Cordero Dávila: Korean War

 When World War II came to an end, Cordero Dávila returned to Puerto Rico and assumed the commanded of the 296th Regimental Combat Team.
 He was responsible for training most of the men serving in the 65th Infantry.

 On August 26, 1950, the 65th Infantry under the command of Colonel Julian C. Lindsey, left Puerto Rico for Pusan, Korea and arrived there on September 23, 1950.
 Under the command of Colonel Linsey, the 65th became the third Regiment to cross the Han Ton River.
-The 65th was the Regiment which took and held Cherwon and they were also instrumental in breaking the Iron Triangle of Hill 717 on July 1951.
-On November 1951, the Regiment fought off an attack by two Regimental size enemy units, with success.
+The 65th was the Regiment which took and held Cherwon and they were also instrumental in breaking the Iron Triangle of Hill 717 in July 1951.
+In November 1951, the Regiment fought off an attack by two Regimental size enemy units, with success.

 On February 8, 1952, General J. Lawton Collins, the Army Chief of Staff, named Colonel Cordero Dávila, the highest-ranking Puerto Rican in the Army, Commanding officer of the 65th Regiment.

 On July 3, 1952, the Regiment defended the MLR for 47 days and saw action at Cognac, King and Queen with successful attacks on Chinese People's Volunteer Army (PVA) positions.
 On July 20, after an enemy counterattack, Cordero Dávila exposed himself to enemy fire and helped to evacuate the wounded men of Company "C" and guide them to safety.
 Cordero Dávila, a Bronze Star recipient, was awarded the Silver Star for his actions.
 On October the Regiment also saw action in the Cherwon Sector and on Iron Horse, Hill 391, whose lower part was called "Jackson Heights".

 In September 1952, the 65th Infantry was holding on to a position known as "Outpost Kelly".
 The PVA overran the hill in what became known as the Battle of Outpost Kelly.
 Twice the 65th Regiment was overwhelmed by PVA artillery and driven off.
 For his performance during this time, Cordero was congratulated by Gen. Thomas Cross, who labeled one of the attacks supervised by Cordero as "the best attack [that he] witnessed in three wars".